 Same-Day Crowns in Sumter and Columbia, SC

 Dental crowns are tooth-shaped restorations, made to match your natural teeth.
 With modern advancements in dentistry, there is a fairly new type of crown, known as a same-day crown.
-Simply put, patients can get a crown in one dental visit to our Columbia or Sumter, SC office.
+Simply put, patients can get a crown in one dental visit to our Columbia or Sumter, SC offices.

 The traditional crown procedure requires at least two appointments with the dentist and it usually takes at least a week to restore a damaged tooth.
 Previously a dental lab fabricated crowns made of porcelain fused to metal, zirconia, all-metal crowns, and more.
-As of now, some dentists use the traditional crown process.
+As of now, some dentists still use the traditional crown process.